awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 + Preventing plan regressions when the database system changes
 + Controlling when the query optimizer can use new plans

 The quality and consistency of query optimization have a major impact on the performance and stability of any relational database management system \(RDBMS\)\.
 Query optimizers create a query execution plan for a SQL statement at a specific point in time\.
 As conditions change, the optimizer might pick a different plan that makes performance worse\.
-For example, changes in statistics, constraints, environment settings, query parameter bindings, and software upgrades can all cause the query optimizer to choose a different plan and lead to performance regression\.
+A number of changes can all cause the query optimizer to choose a different plan and lead to performance regression\.
+These changes include changes in statistics, constraints, environment settings, query parameter bindings, and software upgrades\.
 Regression is a major concern for high\-performance applications\.

 With query plan management, you can control execution plans for a set of statements that you want to manage\.
 You can do the following:
 + Improve plan stability by forcing the optimizer to choose from a small number of known, good plans\.